 Festival of Eid-al-Fitr?

 Frazzled parents tried to soothe and control their children.
-There were noisy sibling squabbles, and also the rare mellow baby “hanging” through the entire hectic ferry ride cute, cool, and never making a sound.
-I took several “people” photographs, mostly because everyone was so relaxed and festive they didn’t seem to mind.
+There were noisy sibling squabbles, and the rare mellow baby “hanging” through the entire hectic ferry ride cute, cool, and never making a sound.
+Because everyone was relaxed and festive, I took several “people” photographs, and they didn’t seem to mind.
 Got a harsh stare from an unfriendly looking Muslim woman – but I wasn’t photographing her….
 On the way back, many passengers succumbed to the heat and rocking motion of the ferry and fell sound asleep.

 About the Princes’ Islands